DridiJasser/DridiJasser/README.md

 ## Hey 👋, I'm Dridi Jasser!

-Motivated student, curious and passionate about the latest technologies and who is able to develop appropriate solutions for the needs of clients.
-With the spirit of good integration into a lively and knowledgeable team.
+Motivated student, curious and passionate about the latest technologies 🌐 and who is able to develop appropriate solutions for the needs of clients.🛠️ With the spirit of good integration into a lively and knowledgeable team.:two_men_holding_hands:

 I am a versatilist and easily adapt to different hats (Full Stack Web Developer 🌐, App Developer 📱, ML Engineer 🤖 or beginner level Designer 🎨) depending on what the project requires.
 I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️.
 <br/>